INIGO-7/SudokuWizard/README.md

 # Load your sudoku image (works with .jpg, .jpeg, .png and .webp; support for other extensions is unknown)
 sw.load_image('image.jpg')

-# Run the Sudoku digitalization and resolution process
+# Run the Sudoku digitalization and resolution process (this will automatically show the solution in a new window)
 sw.run()
 ```